-Seahawks to induct former owner Paul G. Allen into Ring of Honor Thursday
+Seahawks to induct former owner Paul G. Allen into Ring of Honor on Thursday

-RENTON — Former owner Paul G. Allen, who oversaw the Seahawks’ rise to three Super Bowl appearances and guided the building of CenturyLink Field to assure the team would stay in Seattle, will be inducted into the team’s Ring of Honor before Thursday night’s game against the Los Angeles Rams.
+RENTON — Owner Paul G. Allen, who until his death last year oversaw the Seahawks’ rise to three Super Bowl appearances and guided the building of CenturyLink Field to assure the team would stay in Seattle, will be inducted into the team’s Ring of Honor before the game Thursday night against the Los Angeles Rams.

 The Seahawks made the announcement Monday afternoon.